astropy/astropy/docs/vo/samp/example_table_image.rst

-As for `Sending a table to TOPCAT and Ds9`_, the :meth:`~astropy.vo.samp.integrated_client.SAMPIntegratedClient.notify_all` method will broadcast the image to all listening clients, and as for tables it is possible to instead use the `notify` method to send it to a specific client.
+As for `Sending a table to TOPCAT and Ds9`_, the :meth:`~astropy.vo.samp.integrated_client.SAMPIntegratedClient.notify_all` method will broadcast the image to all listening clients, and as for tables it is possible to instead use the :meth:`~astropy.vo.samp.integrated_client.SAMPIntegratedClient.notify` method to send it to a specific client.

 Once finished, we should make sure we disconnect from the hub::